 A violation of O.C.G.A. § 16-11-90 is a high and aggravated misdemeanor, and second or subsequent violations are felonies.

-Although this is a relatively new subject area, as of 2019, the District of Columbia and 41 states have statutes criminalizing revenge portn.
-Other states have revenge porn bills pending in their legislatures.
+Although this is a relatively new subject area, as of 2024, the District of Columbia and 48 states have statutes criminalizing revenge porn.

 Application of Stalking Laws in Cyberstalking Cases

 The Federal Interstate Stalking Punishment and Prevention Act